OmgiKikov/OpenManus/TECHNICAL_REPORT.md

-# OpenManus Technical Report
+# OpenAgent Technical Report

 ## Overview
-OpenManus is an open-source framework for building general AI agents, implemented in Python.
+OpenAgent is an open-source framework for building general AI agents, implemented in Python.
 It provides a flexible and extensible architecture for creating agents that can interact with various tools and perform complex tasks.

 ## Core Architecture